Embarcadero/pa-radserver-ib-docker/README.md

 ## Instructions

-To build using the Dockerfile use the `build.sh` script.
+If you want to modify or build from GitHub without using [Docker Hub](https://hub.docker.com/r/radstudio/pa-radserver-ib), you can build the Dockerfile use the `build.sh` script.
 Note: The Dockerfile requires the `radserver_docker.sh` script in the same directory
 ```
 ./build.sh
 ```

-To pull the [Docker Hub version of pa-radserver-ib](https://hub.docker.com/r/radstudio/pa-radserver-ib) of the image use the `pull.sh` script
+To pull the [Docker Hub version of pa-radserver-ib](https://hub.docker.com/r/radstudio/pa-radserver-ib) image use the `pull.sh` script
 ```
 ./pull.sh
 ```